Tony Spencer Gong Practitioner

 What should I wear to attend a Gong Bath?

-Wear comfortable clothing, such as sweatpants and a t-shirt.
-As you will be lying down for an hour, make sure you will be warm enough for the time of year.
-You may want to wear a fleece, jumper etc.
+Wear loose, comfortable clothing such as leggings or sweatpants and a t-shirt.
+As you will be lying still for an hour, make sure you are warm enough for the season.
+Layers such as a jumper or fleece are ideal.

 What will I feel during the Gong Bath?